DESIGN IN CLAY 1. ABSTRACT SCULPTURE UNIT (10TH, 11TH, & 12TH Grade)

 This workshop introduced students to the field of ornithology through ceramics.
 We discussed the field of ornithology as it relates to taxonomy, evolution, anatomy, ecology, conservation, and wildlife management of birds.
 We then created birds based on the anatomy of those found in the eastern region of North America.
 A step-by-step guide was given on how to construct birds out of clay and students were able to refrence existing birds completely or develop their birds based on their own desired features

 A weave made of paper would be a good project for students to complete individually and collaboratively.
-Students should be able to plan out what colors they want to use and patterns to create after studying weaving and textiles from a culture of their choice.
-It also allows them to explore different dimensions and scales in their work.
-The paper-cutting aspect has the potential to be developed further when examining the application of weaves in forms that are sculptural or more utilitarian.
+Students should plan which colors and patterns they want to use after studying weaving and textiles from a culture of their choice.

 For this lesson on layering, I would incorporate artificial and/ or natural light.
-I want students to think about how light interacts with different materials in two and three-dimensional forms.
-These sculptures would be an approachable way to execute the lesson because they are modular.
-Allowing students to edit the structures and experiment with how light bends through their forms at different angles further enforces their understanding of layering and composition.
+I want students to think about how light interacts with different materials in three-dimensional forms.
+These sculptures would be modular, allowing students to edit the structures and experiment with how light bends through their forms at various angles, furthering their understanding of layering and composition.